raducarabat/hkcl_book/src/README.md

 ### 1. Creating Your First Hackathon

-After signing in and getting admin privileges:
+After signing in and getting organizer privileges:

 1. **Go to your dashboard** (`/app`) and click "Create New Hackathon"
 2. **Set up your event**:
    - **Name**: Your hackathon's title
-   - **URL**: Custom path (like "spring-2024-hackathon")
    - **Description**: Event overview and goals
    - **Rules**: Participation guidelines and requirements
    - **Criteria**: How projects will be judged